Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 The WPSBuilder is the user interface used to communicate between the GeoServer and NoiseModelling.

-To launch WPSBuilder, please run using your preferred web browser:
+To launch WPSBuilder, please execute “index.html” from your own WPSBuilder folder using your preferred web browser:

 - WPSBuilder\\index.html